aws-dev-staging/test-guidance/README.md

 ## Deployment Steps

 The following workflow diagram illustrates the end-to-end deployment process outlined in this guide.
 The resultant architecture includes an AWS CodePipeline workflow orchestration triggered by a token-authenticated webhook linked to the private internal GitHub repository containing the external package request file.
-Within the pipeline, an AWS CodeBuild project is utilized to clone the external package repositories, enalbing another CodeBuild project to conduct Amazon CodeGuru Security security and quality scans.
+Within the pipeline, an AWS CodeBuild project is utilized to clone the external package repositories, enalbing another CodeBuild project to conduct Amazon CodeGuru Security security scans.
 The requesting data scientists are notified regardless of the outcome.
 However, only InfoSec-approved packages are published to the private internal AWS CodeArtifact (or GitHub) package repository before informing the data scientists.
 In the case of InfoSec-refused external packages with medium or higher severities, data scientists are provided with CodeGuru Security finding details for further investigation.

 <p align="center">
   <img src="assets/images/deployment-workflow.svg"><br>